VisitRome.com

 Two Wheels In Rome: Bicycles, E-Scooters, and Electric Mopeds

 If you're looking for a fun and eco-friendly way to see Rome, consider renting a bicycle, e-scooter, or electric moped.
 These options provide freedom and flexibility, allowing you to zip through the city's streets and find corners that might be missed on foot or by public transportation.
 As a lifelong cyclist and general fan of anything on 2 wheels, this was my favourite way to get around the city.
 Download one of the many apps and look for your nearest bicycle or scooter.
 Typically you won’t need to look far.
 Although it’s a cost-effective option, keep in mind that the charges are mostly time-based so it’s not ideal for a day of sightseeing.
 If you want to have a scooter or bicycle for longer, we’d advise finding a rental shop that can offer a deal for a longer period.
-Several companies have bike rentals, with prices ranging from around €10-20 per day.
-You'll find plenty of scenic routes to see, from the Appian Way to the Villa Borghese gardens.
+Several companies have bike rentals, with prices ranging from around €10-20 per day. you can see plenty of scenic routes to see, from the Appian Way to the Villa Borghese gardens.
 Rome has a growing network of bike lanes, making cycling a viable option for getting around, especially in the historic center.

 Be warned, Roman streets can be a battleground.
 Watch out for erratic drivers and always be on guard.
 If you’re confident you should have no problems.